-In their most simple form, it’s a contract, which you the landlord signs for a specified period for which in return a guaranteed monthly income is paid, equal to an agreed months rent.
-This figure you are guaranteed to receive each and every month no matter whether your property is tenanted or not.
+In its simplest form its a contract which the landlord signs for a specified period of time which in return a guaranteed a monthly income equal to an agreed months rent is paid to the landlord.

-The terms and conditions which you should be most concerned with and can vary according to the policy provider include:
+The terms and conditions you should be most concerned with and vary according to the policy include:

-- Any tenant must undergo a comprehensive tenant referencing check before the agreement is signed and accepted.
+- Any tenant must undergone a comprehensive tenant referencing check before the agreement is signed and accepted.

 - Some insurers will not allow tenants receiving housing benefit whilst others may accept a working guarantor.

-- Insurance like this must be purchased BEFORE the tenancy is agreed or you will be preventing from making any claims for a certain period stipulated in the policy.
+- The rent guarantee insurance must be purchased BEFORE the tenancy is agreed or you will be preventing from making any claims for a certain period of time stipulated in the policy.

 - As with any insurance, all claims will have an excess amount that you must cover up to and the policy will only cover beyond that, which is usually equivalent to a month’s rental income.

-- All of the correct documentation must have been provided to the tenant at the start of the tenancy, such as the guide on how to rent, an EPC and gas and elec certificates.
+- All of the correct documentation must have been provided to the tenant at the start of the tenancy, such as a guide on how to rent effectively and certifications like your EPC, gas and electricity.